xraySMULu/ai-case-study/README.md

 ## Landscape

 * What field is the company in?
-Civil Industry - Social Work field [^3]
+Social Work field [^3]

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 In 2023, the UK announced a social care funding increase of $2.8 billion, followed by $4.7 billion in 2024.
 The plan also includes enhanced inspection guidelines, digitized care improvements, energy tariff reforms, food waste recycling initiatives, and greater transparency on future objectives [^4].

 * What are the AI Domain Trends in regards to social work?
-AI is beginning to become more prevelant in social work.
-AI is being used for risk assessments, assist people in crisis, strengthen prevention, identify systemic biases and the delivery of digitized social services. [^9] AI must be regulated as noted in this quote...
+AI is beginning to become more prevalant in social work.
+AI is being used for risk assessments, assist people in crisis, strengthen prevention, identify systemic biases and the delivery of digitized social services. [^9] As AI continues to evolve at an unprecedented pace, it's becoming increasingly critical to ensure proper oversight and ethical guidelines are in place.
+As one source noted..
 > ..the rise of AI in social work has also sparked concerns about data privacy for families, bias, and whether AI-generated actions will be adequately reviewed before being carried out [^10].

 * What are the other major companies in this field?
 Major social work companies in the UK include NHS England, Kent County Council, Sanctuary Personnel & Hertfordshire County Council [^5].